RedChimera/IWD2EE/readme.md

 Fighters: Fighters get +1 to damage every 5 levels (increasing to every 2 levels after level 20), and now the fighter-exclusive Weapon Specialization feats give +5 to hit and damage.
 All warriors get better saving throws and stronger attacks.

 Rangers: Rangers get more spell slots, and they get them at lower levels.
 They are also able to use Set Natural Snare every 6 levels, which snares enemies for 5 rounds on a failed Reflex save.
-Set Natural Snare is much more effective than in the original game; the save DC now improves by 1 for every level and will work reliably even in Heart of Fury mode.
+Set Natural Snare is much more effective than in the original game; the save DC now improves based on the character's Wilderness Lore skill.

 Paladins: Paladins get more spell slots, and they get them at lower levels.
 Paladins get an additional casting of Lay on Hands every 5 levels.